Château Canon Saint-Émilion 2019 - 1er Grand Cru Classé B

 About the wine:

-Deep purple.
+Purplish-red.
 Canon’s bouquet sets the tone right away!
 It’s all about subtlety and intensity, with a keen sense of detail and complexity.
-The notion of detail and subtlety is perfectly reflected on the palate.
-What freshness and what character, displayed with elegance, finesse, and precision.
-A wine that moves forward with great class and stands out as a conqueror on the lookout for enthusiasts eager for relevant and subtle details.
-A fruity, intense, and lingering finish.
-It is not customary to award the maximum score to an en primeur wine, but, to be honest, I couldn’t find a single point to deduct.
-If necessary, I’ll rate it 101/100 when it’s ready for release, as it may be even better than it is now!
-What a promising outlook.
+This sense of detail and subtlety is perfectly reflected on the palate.
+What freshness and character, displayed with elegance, finesse, and precision.
+A wine that unfolds with great class and asserts itself as a conqueror on the lookout for enthusiasts eager for relevant and subtle nuances.
+The finish is fruity, intense, and lingering.
+It’s not customary to award the maximum score to an en primeur wine, but to be honest, I couldn’t find a single point to deduct.
+If necessary, I’d rate it 101/100 when it’s ready for release, as it may be even better than it is now!
+What a promising future.
 2025–2049

 Anthocyanes - Yohan Castaing